mre/hyperjson/README.md

 So, no need to reinvent the wheel, right?
 Except, maybe there is: **performance and safety**.

-Actually, parsing JSON correctly is [quite hard](http://seriot.ch/parsing_json.php), but due to Rust, the risk of running into stack overflows or segmentation faults is lower (basically non-existent) -- especially in comparison with C implementations.
+Turns out, parsing JSON correctly is [quite hard](http://seriot.ch/parsing_json.php), but due to Rust, the risk of running into stack overflows or segmentation faults is lower (basically zero) -- especially in comparison with C implementations.

 ## TODO (help wanted!)